 Short positions are permitted in the management of the Pension Fund given that Norges Bank Investment Management has access to the securities through an established borrowing arrangement.
 However, restrictions are laid down as part of the CEO investment mandate issued by Norges Bank's Executive Board.
 The current use of short positions in the composite's portfolio is immaterial.
+NORGES BANK INVESTMENT MANAGEMENT PERFORMANCE RESULTS

-Norges Bank Investment Management currently has since 2017 no fixed-income assets managed by external investment managers.
+Norges Bank Investment Management currently has since 2017 no fixedincome assets managed by external investment managers.
 However, external fixed-income managers have been used to varying degrees for the management of parts of the composite historically.
 The graph below shows the value of externally managed assets in the composite at each year-end since inception as well its a share of the composite's net asset value.

 Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
 In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
+On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for equ

 The fixed-income part of the strategic benchmark index consists of 70 percent government debt (nominal and inflation-linked government bonds, and including bonds issued by supranational organisations) and 30 percent corporate debt (corporate bonds, including covered bonds).
-The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and sub group covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
-The Bloomberg Barclays indices are not adjusted for withholding tax, but are adjusted for excluded companies/issuers.
-At year-end the benchmark consisted of 22 currencies and more than 14,000 securities.
+The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and the subgroup covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
+The Bloomberg Barclays indices are not adjusted for withholding tax but are adjusted for excluded companies/issuers.
+At year-end the benchmark consisted of 22 currencies and around 14,500 securities.